wpninjasbe/meetups/README.md

-# meetups
+# Workplace Ninja User Group - Meetups
-Repository for all our Meetup session slides
+In this repository we will provide you all our speakers slides from our Meetup sessions